 If the accessControlAuthenticationFlag is true, then access control rule applies only if the Originator is considered to be authenticated by the Hosting CSE according to clause 7.1.2 in oneM2M TS-0003 [7].

-The accessControlObjectDetails condition is satisfied if the requested operation is a Create, the type of the target resource matches the resourceType or specializationType elements of the accessControlObjectDetails resource and the type of child resource to be created matches a type of child resource defined in childResourceType element of accessControlObjectDetails.
-See clause 7.1.3 in oneM2M TS-0003 [7] for details. and the type of targeted resource
+The accessControlObjectDetails condition is satisfied if the type of resource or specialization, whichever applicable, of the targeted resource matches the resourceType or specializationType elements of the accessControlObjectDetails resource.
+For Create operation, if childResourceType is present the CSE shall also match the type of child resource to be created against one of the elements defined in childResourceType element of accessControlObjectDetails.
+Further, if childSpecializationType is present, the CSE shall match one of the elements present in the childSpecializationType with the specialization type of resource that is to be created.
+See clause 7.1.3 in oneM2M TS-0003 [7] for details.

 accessControlAttributes of the rule specifies a list of resource attribute names as defined in clauses 7.1.3 and 7.1.5 in oneM2M TS-0003 [7].
 The list includes one or more names of oneM2M resource attributes represented in their short name format.
 If there is a rule for which all conditions of the rule are satisfied, then other rules shall be ignored.
 Otherwise, rules that contain accessControlAttributes and that satisfy all conditions apart from accessControlAttributes are considered and are referred to as “applicable rules”.
 In this case, the resource attributes associated with the request are evaluated against the union of resource attributes defined across all the accessControlAttributes of the “applicable rules” to determine if access is allowed.
 Depending on the type of operation (e.g., Create, Retrieve, Update, Delete, Discovery), this evaluation shall be performed as defined in clause 7.1.5 in oneM2M TS-0003 [7].

 If the evaluation of these access control rules results in access being permitted, the authorization check process ends.
 If the result is "DENY", the Hosting CSE proceeds with Dynamic Authorization (see clause 7.3 in oneM2M TS-0003 [7]) if it supports that.